2003–04 Qatar Stars League

 Statistics of Qatar Stars League for the 2003–04 season.

 Overview

-It was contested by 10 teams, and Al-Sadd won the championship.
+It was contested by 10 teams, and Al Sadd won the championship.

 For the first time, the QFA allocated each club with $10,000,000 to sign foreign players.
-As a result, Gabriel Batistuta, Pep Guardiola, Stefan Effenberg and others joined the league in the summer of 2003.
+As a result, Gabriel Batistuta, Pep Guardiola, Stefan Effenberg, Fernando Hierro, and Claudio Caniggia among others, joined the league in the summer of 2003.

 Personnel

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players may hold more than one non-FIFA nationality.